apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/UnixShellGuide.md

 }
 ```

-then executing `yarn --debug hello world I see you` will activate script debugging and call the `yarn_subcommand_hello` funciton as:
+then executing `yarn --debug hello world I see you` will activate script debugging and call the `yarn_subcommand_hello` function as:

 ```bash
 yarn_subcommand_hello world I see you